Table Of Contents

 Firefighters, including those stationed at military bases and airports, use a particular type of chemical-based foam to extinguish fires more effectively.

-The Centers for Disease Control and Prevention (CDC) and Environmental Working Group (EWG) have reported that aqueous film-forming foam may be associated with cancer.
+The Centers for Disease Control and Prevention (CDC) and Environmental Working Group (EWG) have reported that aqueous film-forming foam may be associated with cancer in their 2022 research.

 What’s the Problem?

 U.S. military personnel have been using fire suppressant foam for almost 60 years and firefighters at airports were required by the Federal Aviation Administration to use the foam until 2018.

 A local health department identified over 400 military sites that are potentially exposed to fire-fighting foams.

-In 2018, a federal inquiry determined that PFAS are more dangerous than previously reported and prompted revised recommendations for safe levels of exposure to the compounds.
+In 2018, a federal inquiry determined that PFAS are more dangerous than previously reported and prompted revised recommendations for safe levels of PFAS exposure to the compounds.

 Lawsuits have been filed against fire suppressant foam manufacturers for failing to warn users that exposure to the chemicals contained in the foam could lead to various cancers.

 The EPA announced that New Jersey filed a lawsuit against companies for knowingly producing and selling products containing toxic foam in New Jersey for decades.

 According to the lawsuit, which asserts both environmental and consumer fraud claims, corporations manufactured and sold foam concentrate products that contain perfluorooctanoic acid and perfluorooctane sulfonic acid chemicals to firefighters even though they were aware of the health and environmental risks posed by these chemicals when they are released into the environment.

 - Kidney cancer